khanahmad4527/survey_company/README.md

-# Survey Monkey
+# Survey Company

-Welcome to Survey Monkey, a web application that allows you to easily create and conduct surveys.
-Whether you're a business owner looking to gather customer feedback, a researcher collecting data for a study, or just someone who wants to get opinions from friends and family, Survey Monkey is the perfect tool for you.
+Welcome to Survey Company, a web application that allows you to easily create and conduct surveys.
+Whether you're a business owner looking to gather customer feedback, a researcher collecting data for a study, or just someone who wants to get opinions from friends and family, Survey Company is the perfect tool for you.

 Our user-friendly interface makes it easy to create and customize surveys, and with our powerful analytics tools, you can quickly and easily analyze the data you collect.
-With Survey Monkey, you can gather valuable insights and make data-driven decisions in no time.
+With Survey Company, you can gather valuable insights and make data-driven decisions in no time.

 ## Table of Contents